matt2313/compilerConstruction/doc/functions.md

 }
 ```
 will evaluate to `-1`.
-All functions must return exactly 1 value, and stop executing when a `return` statement is called.
+All functions must return exactly 1 value, and their return statement must be called last without being in the scope of another nested statement (such as a `while` or `let` statement)

 Functions can be evaluated like so:
 ```